 A generic term for a plain knit fabric without a distinct rib.
 Originally made of wool, jersey fabric was first manufactured on the island of Jersey.
 Today jersey can be knit from many different types of fibers.

-Knit fabrics are made the same way a knitted scarf is made by someone at home with two needles and a ball of yarn.
+Knit fabrics are made the same way a scarf is hand knit at home.
 Knitting is a process that loops a piece of yarn in a row a few times, then links those loops with another row of loops and so on.
 Knit fabrics are naturally stretchy because of the loops whether made from natural or man-made fibers.

 A netlike ornamental fabric made by looping, twisting, or knitting thread in patterns by hand or machine.
 The fabric can be made from natural or synthetic fibers.